-The sidewalks in Brookfield are plowed by the Highway Department following a storm, once the roads are cleared.
-Due to our small department size and the age of our sidewalk equipment this may take several days.
+The sidewalks in Brookfield are plowed by the Highway Department following a storm after the roads have been cleared.
+Due to our small department size, this may take several days.
 Plowing sidewalks may push snow back in to your driveway.
 We apologize for the inconvenience that this causes.